Toddlers Diarrhoea & IBS Connection

 These foods are essential for their growing bodies, providing carbohydrates needed for normal growth and development.

-If you suspect that wheat might be playing a role in your child’s diarrhoea, you don’t necessarily need to banish bread from their diet.
-Sometimes, a simple switch from regular bread to an alternative can make a significant difference.
+If you suspect that wheat might be playing a role in your child’s diarrhoea, you don’t need to banish bread from their diet.

 Read: Does bread cause bloating?